You may not know it but your website is more than likely suffering from brute force attacks every day.

 You can choose various security levels and they determine when the IP firewall will kick in.

-As well as that you can specify the length of time before a visitor is shown the challenge page again.
+As well as that you can also specify the length of time before a visitor is shown the challenge page again.

 Another way to prevent brute force attacks is to use Cloudflare’s rate limiting feature.